 \subsection{Experimental details}

-\paragraph{Setup.} We focus on labelled generation of MNIST \citep{mnist} and FashionMNIST \citep{fashionmnist}, both of which are comprised of $60$K $28\times28$ grayscale images divided into 10 classes.
-To build a strong baseline, we begin from an open source PyTorch \citep{pytorch} implementation\footnote{ Courtesy of Hyeonwoo Kang (\url{https://github.com/znxlwm}).
+\paragraph{Setup.} We focus on labelled generation of MNIST \citep{mnist} and FashionMNIST \citep{fashionmnist}, both of which are comprised of 60K $28\times28$ grayscale images divided into 10 classes.
+To build a strong baseline, we begin from an open source PyTorch \citep{pytorch} implementation\footnote{Courtesy of Hyeonwoo Kang (\url{https://github.com/znxlwm}).
 Code available at this \href{https://github.com/znxlwm/pytorch-MNIST-CelebA-GAN-DCGAN/blob/master/pytorch_MNIST_DCGAN.py}{link}.} of DCGAN \citep{dcgan} that performs well non-privately, and copy their training recipe.
 We then adapt their architecture to our purposes: removing BatchNorm layers (which are not compatible with DPSGD) and adding label embedding layers to enable labelled generation.
-Training this configuration non-privately yields labelled generation that achieves FID scores of 3.2 on MNIST and 15.9 on FashionMNIST.
-Finally, we note that these models are not small: $\cD$ and $\cG$ have $1.72$M and $2.27$M trainable parameters respectively.
+Training this configuration non-privately yields labelled generation that achieves FID scores of $3.4\pm0.1$ on MNIST and $16.5\pm1.7$ on FashionMNIST. $\cD$ and $\cG$ have $1.72$M and $2.27$M trainable parameters respectively.
 For further details, please see Appendix \ref{subsec:mnist-fashionmnist-recipe}.

 \paragraph{Privacy implementation.} To privatize training, we use Opacus \citep{opacus} which implements per-example gradient computation.
-As discussed before, we use the R\'enyi differential privacy (RDP) accounting of \cite{rdp-accountant} (except in a few noted instances, where we instead use the tighter~\citet{GopiLW21} accounting).
-For our baseline setting, we use the following DPSGD hyperparameters: we keep the non-private (expected) batch size $B=128$, and use a noise scale $\sigma=1$ and clipping norm $C=1$.
+As discussed before, we use the R\'enyi differential privacy (RDP) accounting of \cite{rdp-accountant} (except in a few noted instances, where we instead use the tighter \citet{numerical-accountant} accounting).
+For our baseline setting, we use the following DPSGD hyperparameters: we keep the non-private (expected) batch size $B=128$, and use a noise level $\sigma=1$ and clipping norm $C=1$.
 Under these settings, we have the budget for $T=450$K discriminator steps when targeting $(10,10^{-5})$-DP.

 \paragraph{Evaluation.} We evaluate our generative models by examining the \emph{visual quality} and \emph{utility for downstream tasks} of generated images.
 Following prior work, we measure visual quality by computing the Fréchet Inception Distance (FID) \citep{fid} between $60$K generated images and entire test set.\footnote{We use an open source PyTorch implementation to compute FID: \url{https://github.com/mseitzer/pytorch-fid}.} To measure downstream task utility, we again follow prior work, and train a CNN classifier on $60$K generated image-label pairs and report its accuracy on the real test set.